Cyfrin/8-vault-guardians-audit/audit-data/2023-11-01-vault-guardians.md

 ```
 </details>

-**Recommended Mitigation:** Do not use the Openzeppelin implementation of the `ERC4626` contract.
+**Recommended Mitigation:** Do not use the OpenZeppelin implementation of the `ERC4626` contract.
 Instead, natively keep track of users total amounts sent to each protocol.
 Potentially have an automation tool or some incentivised mechanism to keep track of protocol's profits and losses, and take snapshots of the investable universe.

 This would take a considerable re-write of the protocol.

 ### [H-3] Guardians can infinitely mint `VaultGuardianToken`s and take over DAO, stealing DAO fees and maliciously setting parameters

-**Description:** Becoming a guardian comes with the perk of getting minted `VaultGuardianToken`s.
-Whenever a guardian successfully calls `VaultGuardiansBase::becomeGuardian` or `VaultGuardiansBase::becomeTokenGuardian` they call `_becomeTokenGuardian` which mints them `i_vgToken`.
+**Description:** Becoming a guardian comes with the perk of getting minted Vault Guardian Tokens (vgTokens).
+Whenever a guardian successfully calls `VaultGuardiansBase::becomeGuardian` or `VaultGuardiansBase::becomeTokenGuardian`, `_becomeTokenGuardian` is executed, which mints the caller `i_vgToken`.

 ```javascript
     function _becomeTokenGuardian(IERC20 token, VaultShares tokenVault) private returns (address) {